Iris in full bloom

 “Each person is treated as a person,” she said.

 Iris spoke fondly of her time in the retirement village, reflecting on the years she had spent with her husband as they grew older together.
 From “lively 50 somethings” to approaching 90, Iris and Ron have always remained a team.
-Iris and the Templestowe staff care for Ron who suffers from dementia – but that doesn’t stop them from having a little bit of fun every now and then.
+Iris and The Orchards staff care for Ron who suffers from dementia – but that doesn’t stop them from having a little bit of fun every now and then.

 “I used to love to dance,” Iris said, but now they enjoy light exercise and walks together.
 They are also happy that the creation of this community has become a place where so many can enjoy the benefits of God’s incredible love for years to come.